vhx-dev/voidbtrfs/README.md

-# archscript (UEFI Version)
+# VoidBtrfs script (UEFI Version)
-## My own arch install script with Btrfs and snapper Setup
+## My own Void install script with Btrfs and snapper Setup
+## Based on My script for Arch Linux

 ### -----------Options Included-----------

 - Choice of Desktop environements/Tiling Manager

 - Choice of User Login Shell (bash, fish, zsh)

-- Choice for Multilib Repo

-- Choice for BlackArch Repo

-- Choice for Chaoctic-aur repo

-- Choice of Aur helper/Pacman Frontend (yay, paru, octopi + yay, octopi + paru)

 - Choice for Including /home or not inside of the main subvolume for snapshot

 - Choice For formating /home to Ext4 or Btrfs Or to Keep it As is If on a different partition